Shreyasgujjar/Connect4-AI/Readme.md

 * 1's are used to depict the human player discs.
 * 2's are used to depict the AI player discs.

+### Evalutation function

+The function uses simple conditions to get a value for each state

+* Provides a highest score if the state is a winning state
+* Provides the next highest score if the state has 3 pieces together and there is a empty place.
+* Provides the next highest score if the state has 2 pieces together and there are 2 empty places.
+* Provides a negative score if there are 3 pieces of opponent together

 ### To close the game

 *  `ctrl+c` can be used to close the game.